New home building retreated in September as rising mortgage rates scare off buyers - KTVZ

 September housing starts, a measure of new home construction, dropped 8.1% from August, and were down 7.7% from a year ago, according to the US Census Bureau.
 After a big drop earlier this spring, housing starts had been holding relatively steady up until July when rising mortgage rates spurred more prospective buyers to sit on the sidelines.

 Starts bounced back a bit in August while mortgage rates briefly retreated.
-But since that time, mortgage rates have been on the rise, inching closer to 7%.
+But since that time, mortgage rates have been on the rise, inching closer to 7%, hitting a 20-year high.

 However building permits, which tracks the number of new housing units granted permits, inched up 1.4% in September from the revised August rate, and were down 3.2% from a year ago.